Senserva-LLC/Senserva-Inquisitor/README.md

 based on Senserva's but make your own.
 This is an advanced usage and it enables the most features

-## Senserva Database
+# Senserva Database

 The Senserva Inq.Uisitor uses a relational database to store results.

-## Senserva Data Model
+You can 100% ignore the database if you wish, or you can dig in an create your own reporting.
+The data model is basic and after a few runs of Inq.exe it will make sense to you.

-## Senserva Integrations
+## Senserva Data Level Integrations

 Inq.exe is built with SQLite.
 SQLite is a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
 SQLite is the most used database engine in the world.
 [More About Sqlite](https://www.sqlite.org/)